ChristianBin/bintian.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student in Operations Management under the supervision of Prof.[Kai Pan](https://www.polyu.edu.hk/lms/people/academic-staff/kai-pan) at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/en/).
-Before this, I received my bachelor's degree in Logistics Management from the [Huazhong University of Science and Technology](https://www.hust.edu.cn/) in 2017 and my master's degree in Logistics Engineering from the [Shandong University](https://www.sdu.edu.cn/) in 2020.
+Before this, I received my bachelor's degree in Logistics Management from the [Huazhong University of Science and Technology](https://www.hust.edu.cn/) in 2017 and my master's degree in Logistics Engineering from [Shandong University](https://www.sdu.edu.cn/) in 2020.
 My research focuses on the application of integer and stochastic programming in power systems.

 A data-driven personal website
 ======